Gestalt & Perception in the Visual Arts

 Photo by Luke Van Zyl, unsplash.com

 The distance from the viewer to an object affects how the brain interprets visual information.
-If you're half a block away from the sign, your brain understands its meaning.
+If you're half a block from the sign, your brain understands its meaning.
 The same is true if you stand five feet from the sign.

 Near a stop sign